 On the one hand, it has some of the lowest revenue requirements we’ve seen.
 It asks for just $42,000 per year in revenue.
 For reference, your average alternative lender will look for $100,000 or more, while a traditional lender (a bank or credit union) will usually require $200,000 or more.

-So LoanBuilder’s revenue requirement is seriously low―even lower than a lender like Fundbox, which asks for only $50,000 a year.
-(And keep in mind, your revenue doesn’t need to come from PayPal sales at all.
-You don’t even need a PayPal account to qualify.)
+In other words, LoanBuilder’s revenue requirement is seriously low―even lower than a lender like Lendio (which asks for only $50,000 a year).
+And keep in mind, that your revenue doesn’t need to come from PayPal sales at all.
+You don’t even need a PayPal account to qualify.

 It’s also got pretty low requirements for how long your business has been around.
 LoanBuilder will accept a mere nine months in business.
-Other lenders, like Fundbox, accept younger businesses.
+Other lenders, like Lendio, will accept younger businesses with 6 months or less.
 But since most online lenders look for one year or more (and traditional lenders look for two years or more), LoanBuilder still comes in on the low side.

-Sure, that’s still only a “fair” FICO credit score, but it’s on the high end of what most online lenders require.
-In fact, that’s a higher credit requirement than most of the lenders on our list of the best small-business loans―and many of those lenders offer better loan rates and terms than LoanBuilder does.
+That’s considered a “poor” FICO score, which is around the range of what most online lenders require.
+It's just slightly lower than most of the lenders on our list of the best small-business loans―and many of those lenders offer better loan rates and terms than LoanBuilder does.

-In fact, LoanBuilder really works well only for businesses with low revenue but strong credit history.
-If you have higher revenue or lower credit, you’ll probably want to go with another lender―because LoanBuilder loans are nothing to write home about.
+In fact, LoanBuilder really only works best for businesses with low revenue.
+If you have higher revenue or stronger credit, you’ll probably want to go with another lender―because LoanBuilder loans are nothing to write home about.

 LoanBuilder also has the longest list of restricted industries we’ve seen.
 Plenty of lenders won’t finance companies in adult, marijuana, or gambling industries.
 But LoanBuilder also doesn’t lend to attorneys, financial services, nonprofits, and freelancers―among other things.